Tohbiloba/Nigera-E-Commerce-Sunlight-Detergent-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/101842162/179010374-296acec8-7de3-4f88-aa10-9308a2ad696b.png)

-Some of the cleaning process carried out include using the Replace Function to replace Sunlight Destiny Powder Yellow-900g with Sunlight Destiny Powder Yellow 900g so as to have a unique data.
+Some of the cleaning process carried out include the use of Replace Function to replace Sunlight Destiny Powder Yellow-900g with Sunlight Destiny Powder Yellow 900g so as to have a unique data.

-Data Analysis
+# Data Analysis
 The Analysis and Visualisation were carried out in Power BI.The use of DAX measures such as the Calculate and a calculated column was also created.

-Data Visualisation
+# Data Visualisation
 In the dashboard created Cards were used to visualize some of the values gotten via the measures created; KPIs.

 ![image](https://user-images.githubusercontent.com/101842162/179012392-452971c2-c330-4b8e-8e09-7f2500060f8f.png)